 Normal spring cups are solid plastic, maritime spring cups have two channels cut into them to allow water to flow past them and empty out of the firing pin chamber, so that it can move fast enough to fire the handgun.

-Unfortunately enough people (knuckleheads everyone) have tried out their maritime cups in their bathrooms, toilet bowls, and above ground pools that Glock considers the spring cups to be restricted items.
+Unfortunately enough people have tried out their maritime spring cups in their bathrooms, toilet bowls, and above ground pools that Glock considers the spring cups to be restricted items.
 Only law enforcement agencies can buy factory maritime cups, and only on official letterhead signed by the agency head.

 You can buy aftermarket cups, but you should know that they have less material to support the firing pin, so they are more prone to failure, they are not able to be seen without disassembling the slide, and if they break the gun is useless until repaired.

-Spring cups are always replaced in a set of two, Glock only sells them in pairs, and factory cups are only a dollar.
-I do not see a need for using the maritime cups, but if you do – I am not mad at you, its your gun.
+Spring cups are always replaced in a set of two.
+Glock only sells them in pairs, and factory cups are only a dollar.
+I do not see a need for using the maritime cups.
+If you want to run maritime spring cups, I am not mad at you, its your gun.